-Conflict in the workplace can have huge adverse consequences for businesses of all sizes.
-If not resolved, conflict can lead to a costly Tribunal claim, particularly as the number of Employment Tribunal claims has rocketed over recent years to over 200,000 per year and this continues to rise.
+Conflict in the workplace can have adverse consequences for businesses of all sizes.
+If not resolved, conflict can lead to a costly Tribunal claim.
+Crombie Wilkinson offers workplace mediation as a form of alternative dispute resolution to help businesses communicate and work out conflicts.

 - Modern organisations are dynamic and complex